-Fig. 1 shows a schematic of the experimental geometry.
-This is configuration B as described by Poulsen and we use the same coordinate system conventions.
-[1] A line focused, monochromatic beam of x-rays illuminates a thin section (~ 1 μ m thick by ~ 1 mm wide) of the sample which is mounted on a rotation stage, ω , with axis normal to the illuminated plane.
+Figure 1 shows a schematic of the experimental geometry.
+This is configuration B as described by Poulsen, and we use the same coordinate system conventions.
+A line focused, monochromatic beam of x rays illuminates a thin section $(\sim 1 \ \mu \text{m})$ thick by $\sim 1 \ \text{mm}$ wide) of the sample that is mounted on a rotation stage, ω , with the axis normal to the illuminated plane.
 A beam stop prevents the transmitted beam from striking the downstream area detector.
-The high spatial resolution detector (ex., $4\mu m$ pixels) images diffracted beams emanating from crystallites that happen to satisfy a Bragg condition at orientation ω .
-The detector is positioned close to the sample (~ 5 to 10 mm) so that the position of a diffracted beam spot is sensitive to both the diffracted beam direction (specified by 2θ and η) and the position-of-origin within the sample.
+The high spatial resolution detector (for example, 4 μ m pixels) images diffracted beams emanating from crystallites that happen to satisfy a Bragg condition at orientation ω .
+The detector is positioned close to the sample ($\sim 5-10$ mm) so that the position of a diffracted beam spot is sensitive to both the diffracted beam direction (specified by 2θ and η) and the position of origin within the sample.
 This information is encoded in the data by measuring the diffraction pattern at a number, $N_L \sim 3$, of rotation axis-to-detector distances, L. In order to observe as many diffracted beams as possible, continuous coverage of the rotation ω is needed.
-Detector images are therefore collected while the sample is rotated through an interval, $\delta \omega \sim 1$ degree and N{ω} adjacent intervals are measured so as to cover a range $\Delta \omega = N{\omega} \delta \omega$ large enough to ensure observation of several Bragg peaks from grains of arbitrary orientation.
+Detector images are therefore collected while the sample is rotated through an interval, $\delta\omega \sim 1^{\circ}$, and N{ω} adjacent intervals are measured so as to cover a range $\Delta \omega = N{\omega} \delta \omega$ large enough to ensure observation of several Bragg peaks from grains of arbitrary orientation.

-Another technique for non-destructive probing of internal microstructure is the polychromatic x-ray microbeam method developed by Ice and Larson.[14]
-This method, using a spot focused beam, has better (sub-micron) spatial resolution but has less penetration depth making it appropriate for thin and small grained structures.
-Recent work, for example, has characterized deformation microstructures of individual grains.[15]
-Volumetric data collection requires roughly an image per voxel whereas the current method collects data in transmission from planar sections through many grains in parallel.[8]
+Another technique for nondestructive probing of internal microstructure is the polychromatic x-ray microbeam method developed by Ice and Larson.
+14 This method, using a spot focused beam, has better (submicrometer) spatial resolution but has less penetration depth, making it appropriate for thin and small grained structures.
+Recent work, for example, has characterized deformation microstructures of individual grains.
+15 Volumetric data collection requires roughly an image per voxel whereas the current method collects data in transmission from planar sections through many grains in parallel.
+8